Generic Name: idelalisib (eye DEL a LIS ib)

 Idelalisib can cause serious harm to your liver, lungs, or intestines.
 Some of these conditions may lead to fatal complications.
 You will need frequent medical tests to be sure idelalisib is not causing harmful effects.

 You should not use idelalisib if you have ever had a serious allergic reaction.

-FDA pregnancy category D. Do not use idelalisib if you are pregnant.
-It could harm the unborn baby.
-Use effective birth control while you are using idelalisib and for at least 1 month after your treatment ends.
+Do not use idelalisib if you are pregnant.
+It could harm the unborn baby or cause a miscarriage.
+Use effective birth control to prevent pregnancy while you are using idelalisib and for at least 1 month after your last dose.

 How should I take idelalisib?

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.

 You may take idelalisib with or without food.

 Swallow the tablet whole and do not crush, chew, or break it.

 You may need frequent medical tests to be sure this medicine is not causing harmful effects.
 Your cancer treatments may be delayed based on the results.

 Do not stop using idelalisib without your doctor's advice.